iotaledger/wasp/articles/intro/deploy.md

 - the sorted list of committee nodes

 ## Deploy a new instance of _DonateWithFeedback_
-We will deploy _DonateWithFeedback_ using `wwallet` program.
+We will deploy _DonateWithFeedback_ using `wasp-cli` program.

 For the _DonateWithFeedback_ the program hash is equal to `5ydEfDeAJZX6dh6Fy7tMoHcDeh42gENeqVDASGWuD64X`.
 It points to the code statically linked with the Wasp node.
-In the particular case of PoC smart contracts the `wwallet` knows and derives the program hash from the `dwf` keyword in the command line.
+In the particular case of PoC smart contracts the `wasp-cli` knows and derives the program hash from the `dwf` keyword in the command line.

-The list of committee nodes must be listed in the respective `dwf` section of `wwallet.json`, in the current directory.
+The list of committee nodes must be listed in the respective `dwf` section of `wasp-cli.json`, in the current directory.
-Download example of `wwallet.json` via link in the demo dashboard.
+Download example of `wasp-cli.json` via link in the demo dashboard.

 The balance of the wallet must have at least 2 iotas in order to deploy smart contract.
 One of these iotas will be minted (colored) to a new non-fungible token transferred to the smart contract address.